DragonSenses/Algorithms/LeetCode/145-binary-tree-postorder-traversal/problem.md

 # Solution

 - [Recursive Approach](#recursive-approach)
+  - **Time Complexity**: `O(n)`

 # Recursive Approach

 ## **Intuition**

-In a postorder traversal, we visit the root node first, then recursively traverse the left subtree, and finally the right subtree.
-The key idea is to handle the root node and then recursively solve for its left and right subtrees.
+In a postorder traversal, we first recursively traverse the left subtree, then the right subtree, and finally visit the root node.
+The key idea is to process the root node **after** we have solved for its left and right subtrees.
 This method follows a depth-first search (DFS) approach.